 The Guppy is one of the most beautiful nano fish around.

 You can find them in red, blue, yellow and orange.
 You may find two, three, or even four colors on the same fish.

 In addition to the many available colors, there are also several patterns and designs.
 The Tuxedo, for example, includes a light color against a dark base.
 On the Lace variety the colors appear in an intricate lattice design.
 Snakeskin features a color pattern that resembles snake scales.

-Guppies can live in a 5 gallon tank but will feel more comfortable in a 10 gallon where they can shoal.
+Guppies can live in a 5-gallon tank but will feel more comfortable in a 10-gallon tank where they can shoal.
 They can live alongside Platys, Swordtails, Rasboras, and Tetras.

 8. Ember Tetra